Updated on 30-06-2020

 Try to keep the arms straight and lift as much as possible.
 Feel the pressure on your hips, thighs.

 Slowly get back to the normal position.
+Make sure your feet are close to each other.

 Beginners can stretch as much as possible.